-How Lisa McVey Survived an Abduction by Bobby Joe Long
+Lisa McVey Noland speaks about Bobby Joe Long

 January 31, 2023 ~ By Shari Rose

-17-year-old Lisa McVey persevered through a 26-hour abduction from serial killer Bobby Joe Long and helped police arrest him two weeks later
+17-year-old Lisa McVey persevered through a brutal 26-hour abduction from serial killer Bobby Joe Long and led police to his arrest two weeks later

 Trigger warning: This story contains themes of suicide and self-harm.

-Before McVey’s abduction and survival, the 17-year-old was no stranger to hard times.
-When she was a child, McVey had little stability in her home life as she and her mother spent periods of time living on the streets.
+Before McVey’s abduction and survival, the teenager was no stranger to hard times.
+When she was a child, Lisa McVey had little stability at home.
+She and her mother spent periods of time living on the streets and in temporary housing while she grew up.

 An undated photo of Lisa McVey as a teenager.
 (Source)

 When she was 14 years old, she moved in with her grandmother and her grandmother’s boyfriend in the Tampa Bay area.
-Tragically, McVey’s life took a turn for the worse after she began living at the house.
+Tragically, McVey’s life took another turn for the worst after she began living at the house.

 “One day, my grandmother came to me and said her boyfriend was interested in me and he was going to teach me how to please a man,” McVey said.
 “I was 14 years old.
 I did not know and understand what she was talking about.”

-For the next three years, McVey endured ongoing sexual abuse from the man at home, with her grandmother fully aware of what was going on.
+For the next three years, McVey endured sexual abuse from the man at home, with her grandmother fully aware of what her boyfriend was doing to her grandchild.
 With no end to the abuse in sight, McVey decided to end her life at 17 years old.

 “The night before my abduction … I came to terms of being done with my life,” she said.
 “I felt disgusting, I felt betrayed, I felt like a nobody.
 I was so tired of living, so tired of being hurt, I didn’t know a way out.
 Who could I tell?
 I had no one to trust or tell what was going on at home.”